 Saving money is something that most people can appreciate, whether it be saving a few pennies at the grocery store to saving big bucks on a new car.
 But one thing that people might not think about is saving energy.
 Whether we realize it or not, saving money and saving energy go hand in hand.
-We all want to save a little money and with the following tips you will be able to do that and become an energy efficient home!:
+We all want to save a little money and with the following tips you will be able to do that and become an energy efficient home!

 Tip #1 : Install a programmable thermostat

-The hot summer days can cause us to crank up our thermostats, but then what happens to all that air once we leave?
+The hot summer days can cause us to crank down our thermostats, but then what happens to all that air once we leave?
 Nothing.
 It stays comfortably on and runs up our electricity bill while we’re gone.
 Installing a programmable thermostat would allow for you to set a schedule on when the thermostat comes on and when it goes off, meaning you can enjoy all the cool air you want and not have to worry about it going to waste when your gone.

 Tip #2 : Plug home electronics, such as TVs and DVD players, into power strips; turn the power strips off when the equipment is not in use.

 With today’s technologies, we are all bound to have more than one digital device in our home.
 Plugging these devices into a power strip provides you with not only an energy efficient home but also easy access to all your devices in one place.

 Tip #3 : Lower the thermostat on your hot water heater to 120°F and take short showers instead of baths

 Setting your water heater to a lower setting not only saves energy and money, as water heaters can waste anywhere from $36 to $61 dollars annually, but also slows the build of minerals and corrosion in your pipes.
 This means that you save your hard-earned money in the long run on repairs.
 Although hot baths are relaxing after a hard day of work, consider taking a short hot shower instead to help reduce water loss.

 Tip #4 : Wash only full loads of clothes